The Cleanest Cruise Lines, According to CDC Inspection Scores

 According to the CDC data, here are the three cruise lines that scored the highest average scores on their latest inspection reports:

-Disney Cruise Line – When it comes to high scores on CDC inspections, Disney takes the top honor.
-With five ships, every Disney cruise ship scored well on their latest inspections.
-Four of the ships — Disney Fantasy, Magic, Wish, and Wonder — scored a perfect 100.
-Disney Dream scored the only non-perfect score… a “lowly” 99.
-Taken together, the five scores come out to a near-perfect 99.8 average inspection score, making Disney the cleanest cruise line based on inspection scores.
+Disney Cruise Line – When it comes to high scores on CDC inspections, Disney always seems to be at the top.
+With four ships having scores in the past year, every Disney cruise ship scored well on their latest inspections.
+One of the ships — Disney Fantasy — scored a perfect 100.
+Disney Wish earned a 95 on its latest inspection, while Dream and Magic scored nearly perfect 99 scores.
+Taken together, the scores come out to a 98.3 average inspection score, making Disney one the cleanest cruise lines

 These Ships Scored Lowest at Last Inspection

-Overall, the average scores of cruise lines were strong, with no line averaging below an 91.
+Overall, the average scores of cruise lines were strong, with no line (with multiple ships) averaging below an 94.
 That said, there were a few lower scores on the inspection reports for individual ships in our search:

-Carnival Liberty: 86 (Satisfactory) — An 86 is a satisfactory mark according to the CDC, but it is still lower than most among the scores we analyzed.
-The CDC took issue with dishwashers being out of service, leaky faucets, as well as employees not reporting gastro illness soon enough after onset of symptoms.
+Ritz-Carlton Evrima: 86 (Satisfactory) — An 86 is a satisfactory mark according to the CDC, but it is still lower than most among the scores we analyzed.
+The CDC took issue with “at least fifteen small fruit flies” coming out of a juicing machine, mooring lines without rat guards in place, and unchanged filters on whirlpools.

 How to See What Your Cruise Ship Scored